reticivis-net/mediaforge/README.md

 - `--cpus "3.9"`: the host server has 4 cores, so this allows it to use "3.9"/4 (97.5%) of the PC's CPU time.

 ## to self-host natively

+MediaForge is a complex application and manually installing all dependencies is a headache. for almost all use cases, [the docker distribution](#self-host-with-docker) is much better.

 ### summary